mabroukgadri/code-challenge/README.md

 # Prerequistes to run the code
 - generate an atlan api key
-- create the follwing environment variables
+- create the following environment variables
     - ATLAN_BASE_URL='https://instance-name.atlan.com'
     - ATLAN_API_KEY='xxxxxxxxxxxxxxx'
 - for local executions configure aws cli with credentials that can access s3